aws/aws-fpga/hdk/README.md

 #### Step 5.
 Explore Build Artifacts

 While Vivado is running, a build log file `YYYYY_MM_DD-HHMMSS.vivado.log` will be created in `$CL_DIR/build/scripts` to track the build’s progress.
-DCP build times will vary, based on the design size and complexity.
+DCP build times will vary based on the design size and complexity.
 The examples in the development kit take between 30 to 90 minutes to build.
 After the design is finished building, the following information will be shown at the bottom of the log file:

 ```bash
 tail <YYYYY_MM_DD-HHMMSS.vivado.log>